 Know the Weather

 Ask the pilot about the current weather along the flight path if you don't already know and use that knowledge to make the decision about whether or not to fly.
-For flights crossing Cook Inlet or other large bodies of water, a follow up question is "Will the flight be able to glide to shore at all times, if needed?"
+For flights crossing large bodies of water, a follow up question is "Will the flight be able to glide to shore at all times, if needed?"

 Questions to consider about the pilot:

-- Pay attention during boarding and throughout the flight.
+Pay attention during boarding and throughout the flight.
 Ask for a complete flight briefing if one is not offered so you can learn where safety equipment such as radios, emergency locator transmitters (ELTs), fire extinguishers, float jackets, and first aid kits are located.
-Ask questions if you have questions during the briefing.
+If you have questions, ask them during the briefing before the flight.

 Know The Plan